Freymaurer/Pathician/README.md

 ## How To Create Modification Information

 Example for **Modification information**
-For a detailed explaination to this topic please see the related documentation [Modification Creation](https://freymaurer.github.io/PathfinderAttackSimulator/CreateModification.html)
+For a detailed explanation to this topic please see the related documentation [Modification Creation](https://freymaurer.github.io/PathfinderAttackSimulator/CreateModification.html)
 ```fsharp
 open PathfinderLib.Library